pixel-tree/cloudy-logic/README.md

 Live demo: [cloudylogic.space](https://cloudylogic.space).

-### Context
+### CONTEXT

 Cloudy Logic is a piece of philosophical writing and a multimedia artwork hosted online, made up of several narratives that broadly contemplate representations, knowledge and the nature of reality.
-It is inspired by an article of the same name (James, 2015; PDF in repo), in which parallels are made between machine learning and pseudo-rational practices such as astrological forecasting: essentially, masquerading superstitions in empirical terms to make them seem more credible.
+It is inspired by an article of the same name ([James, 2015](https://thenewinquiry.com/cloudy-logic/)), in which parallels are made between machine learning and pseudo-rational practices such as astrological forecasting: essentially, masquerading superstitions in empirical terms to make them seem more credible.

 Most machine learning systems may be broken down into three main components: data representation (how information is fed into the network), objective function (a way to represent the problem) and optimisation method (the means to achieve our objective).
 Bias, in this context, is often associated with its negative connotations (e.g. racial bias) or in a more technical sense with underfitting (i.e. failure to capture underlying patterns in the data).
 The mainstream conversation rarely addresses (inductive) bias for its utility, as the necessary evil: assumptions help learning algorithms distinguish signal from noise (further reading: priors).

 Developed in response to conversations with various experts and nonexperts about interpretability in AI, the core idea behind the featured stories is to consider bias in the context of knowledge production, because, without specificity it is merely reduced to rhetoric—a scapegoat for a more expansive problem.

-### Development
+### DEVELOPMENT

 Yada yada.
 TBW.

-### Installation
+### INSTALLATION

 Developed using Python 3 and Node v13.

 Project split into two folders: server/ for Python backend and static/ for frontend.
 The reason being that one of the backend for one of the main components is written in Python.
 For frontend development use the provided Node development server.

+**Disclaimer!**

-Disclaimer!
-I was learning JS and Node during this project and therefore the code is pretty messy.
-Needs a major rework, e.g., lazy loading, build a class of utilities for repetitive tasks/functions, implement algorithms to create elements, etc... basically needs to be redesigned top-down.
+*I was learning JS and Node during this project and therefore the code is pretty messy.
+Needs a major rework, e.g., lazy loading, build class of utilities for repetitive tasks/functions, implement algorithms to create elements, etc... basically needs to be redesigned top-down.*

 Clone repository: